-The committee is intended to support the constructive dialogue on the implementation of sustainability regulations in the wood based industry.
+The Technical Committee is intended to support the constructive dialogue on the implementation of sustainability regulations in the wood based industry.
 Practical experiences will be discussed and – if possible – considered for improvements of the ISCC system.

 28 November 2017, Brussels (Belgium)

 The 8th ISCC Technical Committee Solid Biomass took place on 28 November 2017 in Brussels, Belgium.
 ISCC welcomed members (e.g. WWF), system users, certification bodies and stakeholders from different organisations (e.g. European Commission, National competent authorities, confederation of European forest owners) discussing implications of the sustainability requirements for solid biomass in the proposed RED recast and traceability in forestry supply chains.

 Giulio Volpi from DG Energy presented the current state of the RED recast.
 The participants intensively discussed the current proposal for solid biomass sustainability criteria as set out in the RED recast and its potential implementation via certification or other measures.
 Meo Carbon Solutions presented already available technology tools which allow for online sustainability evaluation of forest areas and full traceability throughout complex supply chains.
 Afterwards, the future Dutch requirements for solid biomass and its verification were introduced as an example for national implementation of sustainability criteria for wood.
 ISCC’s approach for sustainable solid biomass was presented proving that RED compatible certification of forest biomass can be implemented.
 Following, UPM’s concept for sustainable forest management in Scandinavia was presented.